I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iscsiprf/ns-iscsiprf-_msiscsi_mmipsecstats.md

 The number of successful SAs that are created during quick-mode negotiations.

-`ReceiveFailures`

-The number of failures that have occurred while drivers in the TCP stack are receiving IKE messages.

-`ReceiveHeapSize`
+`InvalidPackets`

-The number of incoming IKE messages that the IKE receive buffers can hold.
+The number of received IKE messages that are invalid, including IKE messages with invalid header fields, incorrect payload lengths, or incorrect (nonzero) responder cookies that should be 0.

-`SendFailures`

-The number of failures that have occurred while drivers in the TCP stack are sending IKE messages.

 `SoftAssociations`

 The number of negotiations that resulted in the use of plaintext SAs (also known as <i>soft SAs</i>).
 This value typically reflects the number of associations that the initiator established with computers that did not respond to main mode negotiation attempts.
 Computers that do not respond might not support IPSec, or they might support IPSec but not have an IPSec policy with which to negotiate security with an IPSec peer.

-`TotalGetSPI`

-The number of requests that the IKE service submitted to obtain a unique security parameters index (SPI).

 ## Remarks
 It is optional that you implement this class.